sanjulamadurapperuma/rasa-stack-chatbot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-A project to demonstrate the capability of chatbots using Rasa NLP
+A project to demonstrate the capability of chatbots using Rasa NLP.

 <!-- CONTRIBUTING -->